 In March 2025, she released Tatú, a romantic ballad recorded live in front of 500,000 people during the Fiesta de la Confluencia in Neuquén.
 In May, she unveiled Ramen Para Dos, an R&B ballad featuring Paulo Londra, where she introduced Shanina — the first of several alter egos that form the conceptual universe of her upcoming album.
 In July, she released Infinitos como el mar, the visual continuation of that storyline.

-That same month, she made her acting debut in En el barro, a Netflix original series, and released 7 Vidas, the show’s main theme song, which represents the emotional universe of Gladys — one of the characters that shape this new conceptual era.
-In October, Maria introduced JoJo —the most provocative character in this project— and in November she released Quimera, her third studio album and her most conceptual, intimate, and transformative work.
+In August, she made her acting debut in En el barro, a Netflix original series, and released 7 vidas, the song that serves as the show’s theme and embodies the emotional universe of Gladys, one of the characters in this new conceptual phase.
+In October, she unveiled JoJo —the project’s most provocative alter ego— and in November released Quimera, her third studio album and the most conceptual, intimate, and transformative work of her career.
+In December, she officially presented the album at Estadio River Plate with a fully sold-out 360° show attended by more than 170,000 people, becoming the only Argentine woman to perform at the stadium at full capacity.